-Ever (1996), the third album by Love Spirals Downwards, is a pivotal work that balances acoustic intimacy, ambient textures, and exploratory electronic elements.
+Ever (1996), the third album by Love Spirals Downwards, is a pivotal work that balances acoustic intimacy, ambient textures, and electronica elements.
 Described by the All Music Guide as a record where the band “finds a good balance between a more acoustic sound and modern electronica,” the album showcases radiant synth washes, rippling electric guitar, and dance grooves alongside folksier, contemplative moments.
 Suzanne Perry’s dreamlike, ethereal vocal delivery shines across the album, as she “sings and coos dreamily,” adding a timeless warmth to Ryan Lum’s inventive production techniques.

 Similarly, Amazon Editorial reviewer Steve Landau praised Ever as “a languid, atmospheric, but unfussy affair,” blending Perry’s airy vocals with Lum’s echoing electric and calming acoustic guitars.
 Tracks like “Delta” evoke the dreamy atmospheres of the Cocteau Twins’ Blue Bell Knoll, while the album subtly incorporates denser mixing and light electronic percussion.
-These elements mark a departure from the more spare 8-track arrangements of Idylls (1992) and Ardor (1994), offering a glimpse into the band’s growing embrace of electronic innovation.
+These elements mark a departure from the more sparse 8-track arrangements of Idylls (1992) and Ardor (1994), offering a glimpse into the band’s growing embrace of electronic innovation.

 Musical Inspirations and Technical Innovations